I'm a stay-at-home mom with an endless desire to try new recipes and enjoy already-perfected ones handed down through

 - Salt and pepper to taste

-- Find a good-sized pot that can hold up to 10–12 cups of water (you only need 8 cups of water in this recipe, but you want room to stir).
+- Find a good-sized pot that can hold up to 10–12 cups of water (you only need 8 cups of water in this recipe, but you want the room to stir).

-- Add the water to your pot and place on high heat.
+- Add the water to your pot and place it on high heat.

 - Add the bouillon cubes, butter, and chicken breasts to the water and stir.

 - Once the water starts boiling, reduce to medium heat.

 - While the chicken breasts are cooking, get a large bowl, and add the flour and eggs.
 Stir with a fork until you get chunks of flour throughout, and the egg yolks are completely incorporated.